Brown-University-Library/bell/README.md

     - loris cache (info, source, derivatives) - DONE 8/1/2017
     - thumbnail in fedora & django cache - DONE 8/1/2017

-- delete old bell items from fedora
-    - steps:
-        - make list of bdr pids to delete.
-            - NOTE: do the deletion accession number check as early as possible
-            - NOTE: check whether an object to delete has an image - just update the metadata?
-            - `from tasks import cleanup; cleanup.run_make_bdr_pids_to_delete()`
-            - end result: `m__bdr_delete_pids.json`
-        - manually verify -- with J.C. -- objects to delete, if they have images.
-            - explanation
-                - if an accession number changes, then we would see that as a new object
-                - then the old object (with the old accession number) would need to be deleted
-                - if that object to be deleted has an image, then we might lose the image, because she wouldn't send us the image if it wasn't updated.
-                - so, any items to delete with an image - check with her.
-            - status: 2017-Aug-10, J.C. said OK to delete them all.
-        - manually run deletion.
-            - `from tasks import cleanup; cleanup.run_delete_single_pid_from_bdr( pid )`
-            - end result: `n__bdr_entries_deleted_tracker.json`
-            - status: 2017-Aug-11: done
-            - TODO: script a check against the API to make sure we get a 404 (after cache expires).

 - update the custom-solr-index
     - make solr pids list